dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-cmake.md

 FetchContent_MakeAvailable(googletest)
 ```

-The above configuration declares a dependency on GoogleTest which is downloaded
+The above configuration declares m_a dependency on GoogleTest which is downloaded
 from GitHub.
 In the above example, `03597a01ee50ed33e9dfd640b249b4be3799d395` is
 the Git commit hash of the GoogleTest version to use; we recommend updating the
 hash often to point to the latest version.